-According to reports, the leaked documents included contracts, financial documents, confidential partnership agreements, NDAs, and correspondence between Amey and UK government departments and councils.
+According to reports, the leaked documents included contracts, financial documents, confidential partnership agreements and NDAs.
+Plus correspondence between Amey and UK government departments and councils.

-Some suggest the leak also included scans of passports, driving licenses, employment records and technical blueprints (such as Manchester Metrolink railways).
+Some suggest the leak also included scans of passports, driving licenses, employment records and technical blueprints.
+Including blueprints of Manchester Metrolink railways.

-However, the company has clarified that this incident did not impact Amey’s Defence IT environment and that Amey Defence data is stored separately in the Defence IT Environment.
+However, the company has clarified that this incident did not impact Amey’s Defence IT environment.
+It added that Amey Defence data is stored separately in the Defence IT Environment.

-Estimates suggest the size of the entire stolen data set is 143 GB, of which about half (65 GB) has now been published on the leak site.
+Estimates suggest the size of the entire stolen data set is 143 GB.
+About half (65 GB) has now been published on the leak site.

 What can Amey do?